rasarahimi/FEM_Project_MATLAB_ABAQUS_Report/README.md

 # FEM Project — MATLAB & ABAQUS Analysis

-This repository contains a Finite Element Analysis (FEA) of a fixed–fixed beam subjected to a static perpendicular load.
+This repository contains a Finite Element Analysis (FEA) of a fixed-middle-roller beam subjected to a static perpendicular load.
 The analysis was performed using:

 - **MATLAB** (custom beam stiffness code)